Maximise your tax return with these lesser-known tax deductions

 Here are some expenses you might be able to claim:

-With COVID-19 leading to a surge in people working from home, there’s now a temporary 80 cents per hour all-inclusive claim amount available to employees for running expenses.
+With COVID-19 continuing to result in people working from home, there has been an extension to the temporary 80 cents per hour all-inclusive claim amount available to employees for running expenses.

 Similarly, if you’re one of the thousands of workers across the country who shifted to working from home in the pandemic, you may be able to claim home office expenses.
 The big thing to get right here: You must have part of your premises set aside strictly for business purposes, and you’ll need to prove that to the ATO if required.